2017 Land Rover Discovery Prototype first drive review

 The Land Rover Discovery’s looks may have been softened off, but fear not, the latest Disco is just as rugged as ever.
-As well as being virtually unstoppable off-road, it provides a cabin that’s spacious, practical and high in quality, and there’s lots of useful technology available.
 However, we’ll need to try a production-ready version on a proper road before we can say how good it’ll be as an everyday companion.

 Land Rover says the basic recipe is much the same as always.
 Unstoppable off-road, smooth and luxurious on it, and with the space, versatility and quality to excel in any family activity.
 The big news comes in the form of the new technology on board.
 This includes a suite of semi-autonomous driving aids, a wi-fi hotspot for up to eight devices, up to nine USB ports for charging the family’s devices, and electrically folding rear seats that can be operated remotely via a smartphone app, plus many more gizmos besides.